Classification of Carbohydrates in Chemistry

 Carbohydrate + O2 -------------------------> CO2+H2O+ Energy

-(iii) Sucrose:- Sucrose is used as a food and ingredient of lams, jellies, confectioneries, syrup.
+(iii) Sucrose:- Sucrose is used as a food and ingredient of lams, jellies, confectioneries, and syrup.
 It is also used in the preparation of sucrose octa-acetate which is used for the denaturation of alcohols and for making anhydrous adhesive.

 (iv) Starch:- Starch is principally used as a food.
-It is industrially used for manufacturing of ethanol by the process of fermentation.
-It is also used as a stiffening agent in textile industry and in laundry.
+It is industrially used for the manufacturing of ethanol by the process of fermentation.
+It is also used as a stiffening agent in the textile industry and in laundry.
 It is also used as an adhesive to fasten paper.

 Cellulose